Elijah-JS/SpaceCalculator/README.md

 ## About
 The React Space Calculator is a web-based calculator application built using React.
 It allows users to perform basic arithmetic calculations such as addition, subtraction, multiplication, and division.
 The calculator also supports percentage calculations and can handle decimal numbers.

+**New Feature:**
+- **Audio Feedback:** Each button click triggers a corresponding sound effect, enhancing user interaction and feedback.

 ## Features
-- Arithmetic Operations: Addition, subtraction, multiplication, division
+- **Arithmetic Operations:** Addition, subtraction, multiplication, division
-- Percentage Calculation: Quickly calculate percentages of numbers
+- **Percentage Calculation:** Quickly calculate percentages of numbers
-- All Clear Function: Clear all inputs and results with a single button
+- **All Clear Function:** Clear all inputs and results with a single button
-- Responsive Design: Designed to be usable on both desktop and mobile devices
+- **Responsive Design:** Designed to be usable on both desktop and mobile devices

 ## Technologies Used
-- **React**: Front-end JavaScript library for building user interfaces
+- **React:** Front-end JavaScript library for building user interfaces
-- **useState Hook**: Used for managing state within functional components
+- **useState Hook:** Used for managing state within functional components
-- **CSS**: Styling for the calculator layout
+- **CSS:** Styling for the calculator layout
-- **JavaScript (ES6+)**: Used for handling calculations and logic
+- **JavaScript (ES6+):** Used for handling calculations, logic, and integrating audio feedback

 ## How to Use
 1. **Clone the Repository:**